-The structure’s atrium is 180 metres (590 feet) tall.
-The 18-story atrium’s north facing façade is surrounded by 12 individually tensioned two-layer membrane panels.
+The structure’s atrium is 180 meters (590 feet) tall.
+The 18-story atrium’s north-facing façade is surrounded by 12 individually tensioned two-layer membrane panels.

 The Burj Al Arab is the world’s sixth tallest hotel, following the Gevora Hotel, JW Marriott Marquis Dubai, Four Seasons Place Kuala Lumpur, and Rose and Rayhaan by Rotana.
 If mixed-use buildings were excluded, the Burj Al Arab would be the world’s third tallest hotel.
-The Rose Rayhaan, also in Dubai, is 333 metres (1,093 feet) tall, 12 metres (40 feet) taller than the Burj Al Arab, which is 321 metres (1,053 feet).
+The Rose Rayhaan, also in Dubai, is 333 meters (1,093 feet) tall, 12 meters (40 feet) taller than the Burj Al Arab, which is 321 meters (1,053 feet).

 Accommodations and suites

 The Jumeirah Group manages the hotel.
 Despite its massive size, the Burj Al Arab features just 28 double-story floors and 202 bedroom suites.
-The smallest suite measures 169 square metres (1,820 square feet), while the largest measures 780 square metres (8,400 sq ft).
+The smallest suite measures 169 square meters (1,820 square feet), while the largest measures 780 square meters (8,400 sq ft).

 The suites’ design elements are a combination of east and west.
 White columns have a lot of power.
 Bathrooms are decorated with mosaic tile patterns.